Dexalot/dexalot-docs/docs/PortfolioSub.md

 function withdrawNative(address payable _to, uint256 _quantity) external nonpayable
 ```

-This function is only used to withdraw native ALOT to the subnet wallet
+This function is used to withdraw only native ALOT to the subnet wallet

-*This function decreases ALON balance of the user and calls the PortfolioMinter to mint the native ALOT*
+*This function decreases ALOT balance of the user and calls the PortfolioMinter to mint the native ALOT*

 #### Parameters